Bodies and committees

 Committees at UiB

-The Research Ethics Committee is the University’s highest institutional body for handling of cases of possible breaches research ethical standards and allegations of misconduct.
+The Central Research Ethics Committee is the university’s highest institutional body for handling cases concerning possible breaches of research ethics norms and allegations of scientific misconduct.

 The Research Ethics Committee is appointed by the University Board and consists of the Viece-Rector as chairperson and four members with expertise in research, research ethics and law, one of whom is not an employee at UiB.